AJPomerantz/ajpomerantz.github.io/index.md

 ```

 **Databases**

+For the database enhancements I added a new column and enhanced its over all reliability.
+The column I added tracks how many rows the table has.
+The user can add rows to increase how long they track their weight for.
+I also made the following enhancements: I added a foreign key on the goal weight table id column which references the logins tables id column, I also added a similar foreign key on the daily weight tables user id field which references the login tables user id.
+These foreign keys will help prevent bad data from being inserted into the database.
+Finally, I created an update method which allows the row count number to be updated.
+I was able to exceed the enhancement plans I made in module one.
+Originally, I was only going to add support for the table row count, but I ended up doing much more than that.
+I did not face many challenges, but I was able to see how much I have improved since I originally created this application.

 Below is the database creation and calls.
 There are three tables total, login table, goal weight table and daily weight table.
 The login table stores the users credentials and there id.
 The goal weight table stores the users id, goal weight and row count.